History

 [.. and Holy is his Name.
 He has mercy on those…]

-- G1 Left (Lion) : Mostyn
+- Bottom Left (Lion) : Mostyn

-- G2 Right (3 wolves heads: Myddelton
+- Bottom Right (3 wolves heads): Myddelton of Chirk.

 9 – “in progenies et progenies timentibus eum”